DIY Spring Mini Wood Riser

 My total cost for this project was around $7

-Start with taking your paint brush and applying a layer of your mod podge onto the top surface of your cutting board.
+Start by taking your paint brush and applying a layer of your mod podge onto the top surface of your cutting board.

 Next, take your tissue paper, and lay a layer of it on top of the mod podge.
 Be sure to smooth out any wrinkles, or bubbles that may show up when applying your tissue paper.